ciml-org/ciml-summer-institute-2022/3.3_conda_environments_and_jupyter_notebooks_on_expanse/README.md

 ```
 galyleo launch --account ${CIML_ACCOUNT} --reservation ${CIML_RESERVATION_GPU} --qos ${CIML_QOS_GPU} --partition gpu-shared --cpus 10 --memory 92 --gpus 1 --time-limit 01:00:00 --conda-env df-parallel-gpu --conda-yml "${HOME}/df-parallel/environment_gpu.yml" --mamba
 ```
-    For this task we are allocating 1 GPU, 10 CPUs, and 92 GB of memory.
-This is the maximum allocation     for a single GPU.
-This configuration will be charged 1 GPU Service Unit per hour.

 > The arguments ```--reservation ${CIML_RESERVATION_GPU} --qos ${CIML_QOS_GPU}``` are only active during the CIML workshop.
 Remove these arguments when running this example outside of the workshop and specify your project account number.